 | VAT Claim Ability | Tax portion can be recovered as Input VAT. | Base cost represents actual business expense. |

-If you run a small business in South Africa, deciding whether to price your services and goods inclusive or exclusive of VAT depends heavily on your customer profile.
+If you run a small business in South Africa, deciding whether to price your services and goods inclusive or exclusive of VAT depends heavily on your customer profile and your VAT registration status.
+Compulsory VAT registration is required once your taxable supplies exceed R2.3 million in any 12-month period (effective 1 April 2026).
+Voluntary registration is available once taxable supplies exceed R120,000 per year — a useful option for B2B businesses that want to claim Input VAT on expenses.
 The choice has significant implications for your margins, quote conversion rates, and SARS filing workflows.
-If you are preparing to register, read our guide on VAT registration South Africa.

 VAT-inclusive pricing is mandatory if you sell directly to standard consumers (B2C market).
+Under Section 65 of the VAT Act and the Consumer Protection Act 68 of 2008, registered VAT vendors advertising prices to the general public must display the VAT-inclusive amount.
 Individuals buying groceries, clothing, electronics, or personal services cannot claim back the VAT.
 They only care about the final price they must pay.
 If you quote a consumer "R1,000 excluding VAT" and add R150 tax upon checkout, it leads to customer friction, abandoned shopping carts, and potential consumer protection violations.

 VAT-exclusive pricing is the standard format for B2B transactions.
 Business clients view VAT as a pass-through cost because they can claim the 15% Input VAT back from SARS on standard expenses.
 When evaluating a quote, they ignore the tax component and look only at the exclusive price.
 If a freelancer quotes a corporate client "R10,000 inclusive of VAT", the corporate client sees a net cost of R8,695.65.
 If the freelancer quotes "R10,000 exclusive of VAT", the client pays R11,500 total, but claims back R1,500, recording the exact same R10,000 expense.